-Each TCP/IP-attached printer must be defined to PSF with a PRINTDEV statement in the PSF startup procedure.
+Each TCP/IP-attached printer must be defined to PSF in the Printer Inventory component of Infoprint Server for OS/390 or with a PRINTDEV statement in the PSF startup procedure.

 The following proc shows a sample procedure, PSFPROC that you can modify to suit your installation.
 The PRINTDEV statement shows the required IPADDR keyword.